NEW YORK – The Washington Capitals are slowly transforming themselves into a confident bunch, and it's happening just in the nick of time.

 "These are the type of wins we weren't giving ourselves an opportunity to get to earlier on the year," said Holtby, who made 30 saves.
 "You can tell that's confidence we can play in tight games.
 We don't let up or start cheating or start trying too hard.
 So it's good to see."

-The struggles on offense continued for the Rangers, who have now scored two goals or fewer in six of their last seven games.
+The struggles on offense continued for the Rangers, who have now scored two goals or fewer in seven consecutive games.
 They begin a three-game road trip that starts in Philadelphia on Tuesday and continues in Ottawa on Thursday and Montreal on Saturday.